 The security at the Colosseum has increased over time and now everybody needs to pass through a security gate even if you have skip the line tickets.
 In general, backpacks, suitcases, large handbags and luggage aren’t permitted inside the Colosseum.

 Final Thoughts on Visiting the Colosseum

-In ourexperience, most of you will visit the Colosseum just once in your lifetime, so you really won’t want to waste time queueing on the day!
-Plan this visit in advance to make it an unforgettable experience!
+In our experience, most of you will visit the Colosseum just once in your lifetime, so you really won’t want to waste time queueing on the day!
+Plan your visit in advance to make it an unforgettable experience!
 Remember that the Colosseum is one of the new 7 Wonders of the World, and there is a reason for this!

-For more information about Rome you can visit the tourist information
+For more information about Rome, visit the Rome tourist information website.

 Is Venice Worth Visiting?
 21 Reasons to Visit Venice, Italy

 Venice, the “City of Canals,” is a beautiful and enchanting destination in north-eastern Italy that…

 Venice vs Rome – Which City is Best to Visit?